lundregan/lundregan.github.io/src/content/blog/everyone_should_code.md

 ##### Learning to code;
 - The process of learning how to break down problems into small chunks
-- Making iterative changes to get closer to the desired end result
+- Making iterative changes to get closer to the desired result
 - An understanding logic

 ##### Knowing how to code;
 - Being able to develop software, and to solve problems.
-- Creating algorithms to solve probelms with particular restraints, e.g. limited Time/Resources
+- Creating algorithms to solve problems with particular restraints, e.g. limited Time/Resources

 It would be fantastic if everyone knew how to code and solve problems, but I want to focus on the process and the tools you learn whilst learning to code.